By: Marissa Di Giovine, MD, FAAP & Eva Catenaccio, MD

 These medications do not change the underlying cause of your child has seizures.
 They only treat the symptoms of epilepsy by reducing the frequency of seizures.
 The medication will not work properly until it reaches a certain level in the body, and that level has to be maintained by taking the medication regularly.
 For this reason, it is especially important to follow the doctor's specific medication instructions.

 Antiseizure medications may have side effects, though most are tolerated well without any side effects.
 Sleepiness is a very common side effect, but often may improve as a child's body gets used to the medication.

 Other more serious side effects can include changes in bone marrow or liver function, or serious rashes.
 It is important to talk to with your child's doctor about possible side effects before starting a new anti-seizure medication.
 And if your child experiences side effects while on a medication it is important to let your doctor know so you can decide together whether the medication is right for your child.

 If epilepsy medication does not work, other options include:

 How long does a child need to take medication for epilepsy?

 If your child does not have a seizure for a few years while taking medication, it may be possible to stop taking it.
 This is different for every child.

 Your child should never stop taking medication unless recommended and closely supervised by their doctor.

-It's best to work together with your child's doctor to make decisions and choose tests and treatments, taking into account the potential risks and benefits of each option as well as your family's preferences and values.
-Shared decision making is particularly important in epilepsy.
-This is because there is often no one right treatment, and possible risks and benefits of each option may affect each child differently.
+It's best to work together with your child's doctor to make decisions and choose tests and treatments.
+You can take into account the potential risks and benefits of each option as well as your family's preferences and values.
+Shared decision-making is particularly important in epilepsy.
+This is because there is often no one right treatment; possible risks and benefits of each option may affect each child differently.

 Be sure to ask questions about different tests or treatments and share any special concerns or circumstances you may have.
 Examples of shared decision-making for epilepsy treatment include: